 This is a gradual tanner that is used in the shower, for three minutes, and washed off afterward.
 That’s right!
 Just three minutes and you’re good to go, the tan will develop gradually over the day!

-It works just perfectly, the color is nice (requires a few applications until you reach medium glow), looks natural, no sticky feeling, no streaks, no dreading that your self-tanner will stain your clothes, you don’t need to be afraid of water and it works perfectly as a stand-alone tanner for people with lighter skin.
+It works just perfectly, the color is nice (requires a few applications until you reach medium glow), looks natural, no sticky feeling, no streaks, no dreading that your self-tanner will stain your clothes, you don’t need to be afraid of water.
+It works pretty well as a stand-alone tanner for people with lighter skin.
 I personally love to use it as a maintenance tanner that helps to prolong your deeper tanner.

 It’s a little more expensive than St. Moriz products, but if you use it just once or twice a week, it will last a long time.
 If you use it alone as a base tanner, you will probably need 3-5 applications to reach a deeper color so, in that case, it does get quite expensive.

 And that is it!
 These are my favorite methods to achieve and keep a beautiful tan without harming your skin with UV rays (and yes, sunscreen is still important!).
 I hope you try them and rock that beautiful, natural-looking tan that gets complimented on all year round! 😉